 Your job is to eat foods that help keep both parts of this two-phase process running efficiently — and that protect the liver from the toxins and byproducts of detoxification.

-Good to Know: Cytochrome P450 enzymes, which are responsible for most phase 1 reactions in the liver, can be stopped in their tracks by a compound found in grapefruit juice.
+Cytochrome P450 enzymes, which are responsible for most phase 1 reactions in the liver, can be stopped in their tracks by a compound found in grapefruit juice.
 This is why people on cholesterol-lowering statin drugs (whose livers are working overtime) are warned against drinking the beverage.
 Should a healthy person avoid grapefruit juice?
 Not necessarily.
 “Everything we eat can have an effect on our liver enzymes,” says Minich.
 She advises eating a wide variety of whole foods to help optimize the liver’s detoxification abilities.
+(See “Fast Track Liver Detox” and “The Everyday Liver Detox” to learn how to keep this organ in optimal shape.)

 Keep in mind that our municipal and rural water supplies are contaminated with a wide range of toxins, including pharmaceuticals and pesticides, says Rountree.
 “Water-treatment plants are designed to get rid of the organisms that will kill you, not the things that will make you sick in the long run,” he says.
 To minimize your exposure, drink purified or filtered water.